mlknz/spaceship-indweller/README.md

 2. Run "npm install" in project root directory.
 4. Run "gulp watch" to launch dev server.
 5. Look in terminal what port is used and navigate to http://localhost:${port} (default is http://localhost:9000).
-6. To update build run gulp build.
+6. To update build run "gulp build".